fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 # The neurons information: storage and addressing

-To get started, we need to define the network **fan-in**, i.e. how many $j$-neurons are connected to input of each $i$-neuron; we denote this number with $N$.
-Then, we set the total number of neurons in the network to $M$.
+To get started, we need to define the layer **fan-in**, i.e. how many $j$-neurons are connected to input of each $i$-neuron in the layer; we denote this number with $N$.
+Then, we set the total number of neurons in our layer to $M$.

 How do we describe a neuron in hardware?
 First of all, we need to list some basic information associated to each $i$-neuron:
 - its **membrane potential** $v_{i}[t]$.
 - the **weights  associated to the synapses**, $w_{ij}$; since each $i$-neuron is connected in input to $N$ neurons, these synapses can be grouped in an $N$-entries vector $W_{i}$.

-Since there are $M$ neurons in the array, we need an $M$-entries vector to store all the membrane potentials, denoted with $V[t]$, meaning that the potentials stored in it are those "sampled" at timestamp $t$.
+Since there are $M$ neurons in the layer, we need an $M$-entries vector to store all the membrane potentials, denoted with $V[t]$, meaning that the potentials stored in it are those "sampled" at timestamp $t$.
 This vector can be associated to a **memory array** in our hardware architecture.

 ![potentials-memory](/images/blog/spiking_neurons/membrane-potentials.png)